-According to its suitability for different purposes, quartz & silica minerals are named as building sand, paving sand, moulding or foundry sand, refractory sand or furnace sand and glass sand, etc. The future market demand of quartz and silica minerals will depend on its application.
-However, the main use of silica minerals is in the manufacture of different types of glasses, natural silica sand being the preferred material in the glass industry.
-In India, quartz, quartzite and silica sand are used mainly in glass, foundry, ferro-alloys, refractory industries and also as building materials.
-Silica sand is used in the oil industry for the hydraulic fracturing process as it helps in the extraction of gases.
-The market demand of silica minerals may be very high due to horizontal well drilling by oil companies.
+According to its suitability for different purposes, quartz & silica minerals are named as building sand, paving sand, moulding or foundry sand, refractory sand or furnace sand, glass sand, etc. The future market demand of quartz and silica minerals will depend on its application.
+However, the main use of silica minerals is in the manufacture of different types of glasses, natural silica sand being the preferred material in the Glass Industry.
+In India, quartz, quartzite and silica sand are used mainly in glass, foundry, ferroalloys, refractory industries and also as building materials.
+Silica sand is used in the Oil Industry for the hydraulic fracturing process as it helps in the extraction of gases.
+The market demand of silica minerals may get very high due to increased use in horizontal well drilling by oil companies.